Unforgivable (2025 film): Production

-It was set and filmed in Liverpool with filming starting in September 2024.
+The production was set and filmed in Liverpool, with shooting starting in September 2024.
 First look images from the set were released in July 2025.

 Broadcast

 It was broadcast on 24 July 2025 on BBC Two and BBC iPlayer.

 Reception

 Reviewing the programme for The Guardian, Lucy Mangan awarded it five stars out of five, praising the "faultless" performances of the cast, Womack in particular, who she described as "mesmeric"; Mangan also noted that Unforgivable was free of "the agitprop that can creep into McGovern’s always impassioned work".

+Schofield and Friel both won in acting categories at the 2026 Royal Television Society Programme Awards.